yutakajuli-svg/menko_endurance/MENKO_UI_PRESENTATION_FINAL_FIXED.md

     - Only the healing side's status group flashes
     - No shake
     - HP increases by one third of maximum HP during the two flashes
 - The ring does not flash for either clone effect

+- Complete-defense artwork uses two frames:
+  - RED uses the original artwork
+  - BLUE uses a horizontal mirror
+- No-attack artwork uses three frames:
+  - RED initiative uses the original artwork
+  - BLUE initiative uses a horizontal mirror

 ### Commentary style